jabbring/eio-final-assignment/README.md

 You will complete this assignment in two stages.
 You will first, together with us, develop a short proposal.
 Then, independently, you will execute this proposal.

-## Github
+## GitHub
-From the very beginning, please work in your Github repository.
+From the very beginning, please work in your GitHub repository.
 Commit often.
 Also commit the PDF files `proposal.pdf` and `report.pdf` to the repository.

 ## Stage 1.
 Proposal